royalapplications/docs/src/products/royalts/reference/connections/freerdp.md

 - **Do not play**
   Audio is disabled on the remote computer.

+#### Record Audio from this Computer

+If checked, the default audio input device is redirected from the client to the remote session.

 ## ![](/r2023/images/RoyalTS/Plugins/Connections/RemoteDesktopFreeRdp/SVG_PageInput_32.svg#img_header) Input

-The **Input** page allows you to configure the keyboard layout in the remote session.
+The **Input** page allows you to configure keyboard behavior and keyboard layout in the remote session.

+#### Accelerator Passthrough

+If checked, keyboard accelerators will be passed to the remote session.

+#### Windows Keys Passthrough

+If checked, Microsoft Windows key combinations like Alt+Tab will be passed to the remote session.

 #### Keyboard Layout